arangodb/docs/arangograph/backups.md

 {% hint 'warning' %}
 All current data will be lost when restoring.
-During restore the deployment is temporarily not available.
+During restore, the deployment is temporarily not available.
 {% endhint %}

 ![Restore From Backup](images/arangograph-restore-from-backup.png)